javierip/parallel-processing-teaching-toolkit/README.md

-# parallel-code-examples
+# Parallel Code Examples (PCE)
-Parallel processing code examples
+This repo contains examples that help to learn parallel processing.
+The material is used at [UTN BHI Parallel processing class](http://www.frbb.utn.edu.ar/hpc).